BluBloos/Pathtracer/README.md

 beginnings of the codebase were roughly identical to the Path Tracer constructed during the Handmade Ray Day 1 livestream, archived at https://guide.handmadehero.org/ray/ray00/.
-From then, I programmed the rest "in the dark"; i.e., I didn't consult any open source Path Tracer implementations.
-To guide development, I sourced content from textbooks which I reference in the References section below.
+From then, I programmed the rest "in the dark" (for the most part); i.e., I didn't consult any open source Path Tracer implementations.
+To guide development, I sourced content from books, which I reference in the References section below.
 I'm aware that this isn't the ideal approach for writing a Path Tracer as fast as possible; I chose this approach because I was looking for a coding adventure :)

 ![test](https://user-images.githubusercontent.com/38915815/190832651-a5e9dd42-5df7-4130-9d25-d87d7a039c7e.jpeg)